ElektraInitiative/libelektra/doc/help/kdb-complete.md

 kdb complete user/ --max-depth=1
 # STDOUT-REGEX: .+

-# list all possible namespaces or mountpoints, only the current level
+# list all possible namespaces or mount points, only the current level
 kdb complete --max-depth=1
 # STDOUT-REGEX: .+